 - QAs must test more frequently and achieve maximum coverage.

 That last point is crucial for Agile teams to perform efficiently.
 Every change to the application must be tested, whether it’s a new feature, improvement or fix.
 To lower the risk of late fixes and increased costs, testing must be performed as closely as possible to the point when the development team made the change.
-Add in the generic system tests that QAs need to perform and it’s clear that Agile creates more reliance on the QA team.
+Add in the generic system tests that QAs need to perform and it’s clear that Agile creates more reliance on the QA team, who often become an Agile testing team.

 The critical role of exploratory testing